Dan O. -- Thursday, 8 June 2001, at 6:58 p.m.

 : I would like to install a window unit through the wall.

-Air conditioners designed to be mounted through the wall both intake and exhaust air through the rear so wall thinkness is not a problem.
-They are also usually designed to be mounted into sleeves so they can be easily removed for service which should be done at least every 3 years.
-Failure to properly maintain an air conditioner will reduce cooling ability, increase energy consumption and likely lead to premature component failure of the fan motor ($$$), compressor ($$$+) or both.
+Air conditioners designed to be mounted through the wall usually have both intake and exhaust vents at the rear so wall thickness is not a problem.
+They are also usually designed to be mounted into a stationary sleeve so the unit itself can be easily removed for service, which should be done at least every 3 years.
+Failure to properly maintain an air conditioner will also reduce cooling ability, increase energy consumption and lead to premature component failure.

 However you go about it, I *strongly* suggest you make it so the unit can be *easily* removed afterward for service.
 But make sure it isn't an easy access point for burglars.